 Note: This post introduces gas adsorption simulation for ML researchers who encounter GCMC, isotherms, uptake, and classical DFT in porous-material papers.
 It is meant to sit between my earlier posts on ensembles and Monte Carlo and quantum-chemistry DFT.
-The background comes from work on learning adsorbate density fields, where GCMC provides particle-simulation references and classical DFT provides cheaper density-field supervision.
+The background comes partly from work in our group on learning adsorbate density fields, where GCMC provides particle-simulation references and classical DFT provides cheaper density-field supervision.
 Corrections are welcome.

 Introduction